nzbasic/306-Parallel-Task-Scheduler/README.md

 Jacketing Studio Scheduler is a multi-platform, parallelized task scheduler with a feature-rich search visualization tool.
 The program takes an weighted directed acyclic graph as input via a .dot file and finds the optimal schedule for the tasks across the set number of processors.
 The aim is to help large data centers efficiently schedule any task graph on any number of their computers/processors.

 <h4>Features:</h4>

-- Multi-threaded task scheduler
+- Single or Multi-threaded task scheduler
-- Single-threaded option
-- Visualization of search with diagnostic graphs (RAM, CPU)
+- Visualization of search with diagnostic graphs (RAM, CPU, Search Space, Best Schedules)

 <h3>Team</h3>